yinxiangshi/SMAPI/docs/technical/mod-package.md

 1. Install the [NuGet CLI](https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools#nugetexe-cli).
 1. Change the version and release notes in `package.nuspec`.
 2. Rebuild the solution in _Release_ mode.
-3. Open a terminal in the `bin/Pathoschild.Stardew.ModBuildConfig` package and run this command:
+3. Open a terminal in the `bin/Pathoschild.Stardew.ModBuildConfig` folder and run this command:
    ```bash
    nuget.exe pack
    ```